to the speaker

 going to take a few moments now and initiate you.
 I'm not going

-brings hard moments and obstacles.
+will sometimes bring you hard moments and obstacles.

 our characters and become strong men and women.
 It's by staying